dataiku/dss-visual-edit/docs/build-complete-application.md

   * If you want to allow end-users to trigger this scenario on their own, you can embed the Visual Edit webapp in a Dashboard to which you will add a Scenario tile (more on this in the next section).
 * **_Update Source_**, to take into account any changes or additional data from source systems, re-build the Original Dataset used by the webapp, and re-run the _Commit Edits_ scenario.

+## Lifecycle: handling updates to the original dataset

+It is important to note the following on the behavior of the webapp and of the Apply Edits recipe (which produces the edited dataset):

+* If a cell was edited, the edited value will override any updates made on the original dataset, even if they are posterior to the edit.
+* Similarly, if a row was validated, the validated values from that row will override any updates made on editable columns of the original dataset, even if they are posterior to the validation.

 ## Publishing the webapp to a Dashboard

 The best way to make the webapp accessible to business users is by publishing it to a Dashboard.
 There can be 2 separate Dashboards for Editing and for Reporting purposes, or there can be a single Dashboard with 2 pages.